The sustainability holistic metric

 The impact on climate: NEC considers the amount of GHG emissions (mainly emitted at the combustion of raw materials.)

 Biodiversity impacts: Electricity production can severely impact the habitat of some species.
 This mostly occurs during the production and construction phase of power plants (e.g. the construction of hydraulic dams).
+This indicator takes into account, among others, land use, acidification, ecotoxicity, eutrophication.

 The impact on air quality: in addition to CO2, fuel combustion releases airborne pollutants.
 Furthermore, volatile organic compounds (VOC) contribute to the photochemical formation of atmospheric ozone.